 Civil unrest/Political tension

 The overall security situation in Kosovo is generally calm but in recent months there have been anti-government protests mainly in Pristina and Gjakova.
 Protests in Pristina can turn violent, as they did most recently on 9 January 2016.
-Plans for further anti-government demonstrations for Kosovo Independence Day on 17 February have been announced.
 You should avoid all public gatherings, political rallies, demonstrations and protests as they may turn violent.

 In the past, violent, armed inter-ethnic conflict has erupted mainly, but not exclusively, in several towns in northern Kosovo, including the northern part of the city of Mitrovica.
 There have also been incidents along the southern border with the former Yugoslav Republic of Macedonia.
 The Kosovar general public is hospitable towards travellers.
 However, we still recommend you consult a local guide when travelling as an individual, in particular if travelling to the three northern municipalities of Leposavic, Zubin Potok and Zvecan, and the northern part of the city of Mitrovica.